Google Ads – Frequently Asked Questions.

 This is not as logical as it may at first seem so don’t rush off thinking that you now know it all.

-While you could be forgiven for think that ‘exact match’ will only show results for exactly the keyword you specify, you would be wrong and it could cost you a lot of money.
+While you could be forgiven for thinking that ‘exact match’ will only show results for exactly the keyword you specify, you would be wrong and it could cost you a lot of money.
 Exact match is more like ‘anything that sounds like the keyword’ match.
 To quote Google – ‘Ads may show on searches that have the same meaning or same intent as the keyword’.
 They don’t always get this right so test with a low budget and weed out search terms that don’t fit your target.

 In the meantime, avoid single words that give no indication of the searchers intent.